 Painting and decorating

 Consumers need to be aware that painting work is by law a regulated building service in Western Australia.
-Under the Building Services (Registration) Act 2011 (the Registration Act) a person (the painter) who contracts their painting services to you (the consumer), may be required to be registered with the Building Commission before providing painting services.
+Under the Building Services (Registration) Act 2011 (the Registration Act) a person (the painter) who contracts their painting services to you (the consumer), may be required to be registered with the Building Services Board before providing painting services.

 If done properly, painting and decorating can beautify your home and add value to your property.
 With a growing interest in building and renovating seeing more people getting into painting and decorating, you should be careful to engage the services of a professional in the business.
 This will ensure they have a good knowledge of which products to use and the approved painting standards.
 It will also result in a finish that supports preservation and has an overall improved appeal.